aaryan-dharmadhikari/flask-template/README.md

 The project is laid out according to the Flask and pytest best practices.

 It includes a GitHub Actions workflow that lints and tests your code.
-This action can be easily configured to deploy to a CapRover instance (see [Deploy](#deploy)).
+This action can be easily configured to deploy to a ImPaaS Cluster (see [Deploy](#deploy)).

 ## Features